10. S3 classes#

 Note

-(*) By defining a single Ops method, we can define the meaning of all binary operators at once.
+(*) By creating a single Ops method, we can define the meaning of all binary operators at once.

 Ops.categorical <- function(e1, e2)